Ant2210/project2/README.md

 The project was deployed to GitHub Pages using the following steps...

-1. Log in to GitHub and locate the GitHub Repository
+1. Log in to GitHub and locate the GitHub Repository.
-2. At the top right hand corner of the screen click on your avatar and select 'Your repositories' from the dropdown menu
+2. At the top right hand corner of the screen click on your avatar and select 'Your repositories' from the dropdown menu.
-3. Select the repository you would like to deploy from your list of repositories
+3. Select the repository you would like to deploy from your list of repositories.
-4. Near the top centre of the repository (not top of the page), locate and click the settings button on the menu
+4. Near the top centre of the repository (not top of the page), locate and click the settings button on the menu.
-5. Locate the 'Pages' option on the left hand menu of the settings page
+5. Locate the 'Pages' option on the left hand menu of the settings page.
-6. Ensure the 'Source' option says 'Deploy from a branch'
+6. Ensure the 'Source' option says 'Deploy from a branch'.
-7. Under Branch' change the 'None' option to 'main' then press the 'Save' button to the right
+7. Under Branch' change the 'None' option to 'main' then press the 'Save' button to the right.
 8. Under branch it should now say "Your GitHub Pages site is currently being built from the main branch."
-9. Wait a few minutes for the page to refresh (this can take up to 5 minutes but usually only 2-3 minutes)
+9. Wait a few minutes for the page to refresh (this can take up to 5 minutes but usually only 2-3 minutes).
 10. You may have to refresh the page at this point, once completed at the top of the page you will see your site it live with the link to the live site.
-11. If you are unsure and want to check the progress you can click on 'Code' along the top menu of the setting (not top of the screen)
+11. If you are unsure and want to check the progress you can click on 'Code' along the top menu of the setting (not top of the screen).
-12. Under 'Environments' on the right hand side you will see github-pages
+12. Under 'Environments' on the right hand side you will see github-pages.
 13. Clicking this link will tell you if your page is queue, in progress or active.

-4. Under "Source", click the dropdown called "None" and select "Master Branch".
-5. The page will automatically refresh.
-6. Scroll back down through the page to locate the now published site link in the "GitHub Pages" section.
+14. You will also find the link here to your deployed page or by going back to the 'Setting' options and locating the 'Pages' section again, where you will find the link once your site has been published.

 ### Forking the GitHub Repository

 By forking the GitHub Repository we make a copy of the original repository on our GitHub account to view and/or make changes without affecting the original repository by using the following steps...

-1. Login to GitHub
+1. Login to GitHub.
-2. Locate the repository, you can use a link you have been provided with or use the search function in the top left of the screen
+2. Locate the repository, you can use a link you have been provided with or use the search function in the top left of the screen.
-3. In the top right hand corner of the page locate and click the 'fork' button
+3. In the top right hand corner of the page locate and click the 'fork' button.
-4. Near the bottom of the page click the green button that says 'Create Fork'
+4. Near the bottom of the page click the green button that says 'Create Fork'.
-5. You should now have a copy of the original repository in your GitHub account
+5. You should now have a copy of the original repository in your GitHub account.

 ### Making a Local Clone

-1. Login to GitHub
+1. Login to GitHub.
-2. Locate the repository, you can use a link you have been provided with or use the search function in the top left of the screen
+2. Locate the repository, you can use a link you have been provided with or use the search function in the top left of the screen.
-3. Near the top of the repository click the green 'Code' button
+3. Near the top of the repository click the green 'Code' button.
-4. To clone the repository using HTTPS, under HTTPS copy the link provided
+4. To clone the repository using HTTPS, under HTTPS copy the link provided.
-5. Open the terminal in your code editor
+5. Open the terminal in your code editor.
-6. Change the current working directory to the location where you want the cloned directory to be made
+6. Change the current working directory to the location where you want the cloned directory to be made.
-7. Type git clone, and then paste the URL you copied in Step 3
+7. Type git clone, and then paste the URL you copied in Step 3.
 8. Press Enter.
-Your local clone should be created
+Your local clone should be created.

 [Back to top](#title)